 Dry January is the annual movement through which millions of people give up alcohol for the month of January.
 Dry January challenges you to take control of your relationship with alcohol.
-When I started I never thought I would manage it but I have done it for four years and here are some tips from my experience so far:
+When I started I never thought I would manage it but I have done it for five years and here are some tips from my experience so far:

 1. Stock up on sophisticated tasting soft drinks you really like (my favourites are ginger beer, tonic water and kombucha).